 Although uncommon, a superficial blister or scab may develop after treatment.
 Healing typically requires 2 to 14 days with regular use of antibiotic ointment.
 Infection is rare because the skin is not broken during treatment.
-A permanent scar may form in less than 1 in 20 treatments.
+A scar may form in less than 1 in 20 treatments.

 Changes in skin color may occur, although this is very rare.
 Treatment of pigmentary abnormalities consists of prescription creams, chemical peels, or further laser treatment.
-Skin color changes become permanent in only 1 in 20 cases.
+Skin color changes happen in only 1 in 20 cases.
 Skin that is tanned or naturally dark has a higher risk of side effects.
 That’s why it’s important to allow your suntan or artificial tan to fade before treatment.
 If your skin is naturally dark you may need additional treatments because we treat dark skin more conservatively to minimize side effects.

 Prior to treatment all potential risks and side effects will be discussed with you by your medical provider and cosmetic coordinator.

 How will I look and feel before and after Laser Hair Removal?

 If your skin is tanned by sun exposure or artificial tanning lotion you should allow at least 4 weeks for the tan to fade before the procedure.
 You may continue to shave before, during, and after treatment.
 No other preparation is necessary.

 Advise your provider if your medical history includes cold sores or herpes virus infection.
 This information will help prevent complications.